 - Also, photograph the scene of the accident before anything that caused it is removed or repaired.
 You may find that going back at a later date to do this will mean the cause is no longer there, so try to get this done as soon as possible following the accident.

-No Win No Fee Claims For Thumb Injuries And Loss Of Thumb Compensation
+No Win No Fee Thumb Injury Claims

 The main reason people use No Win No Fee claims is that the financial risk and stress of making a claim is greatly reduced because, if the solicitor loses the case, then the client doesn’t have to pay them for their service or time.